Skilled Worker Visa UK

 - Job’s occupation code

-- Proof of your relationship with your dependents if they are coming with you
+- Proof of relationship with your dependent family members, if they are coming with you

 To qualify for a Skilled Worker Visa, you must demonstrate your English proficiency.
 This must be at least at level B1 (intermediate).
 To satisfy this requirement, you can either: